measure-map/aligned_bach_chorales/README.md

   original print edition ([Breitkopf & Härtel, Leipzig 1871](https://imslp.org/wiki/Special:ReverseLookup/495149), included in the folder `pdf`).
 The pitch-class vector corresponding to the original print was adopted.
 * `../aligned_files.csv` as explained above.

+#### `04_compare_measure_maps.py`

+This notebook compares the measure maps created from the analysis.txt files against six versions of the score dataset.
+The resulting "quick diagnosis" appears in the MeasureMap paper in condensed form.

 ## Getting the data